 Playing on the flank is like being a 100 meter sprinter at times.
 Up and down with various linear sprints of anywhere from 5 yards to 100 on any given play.
 So to answer the question simply, of course it is important.
 You could have all the skills and attributes of a great back but if you can't keep your conditioning at the level necessary for 90minutes what good is it really?
 Your fitness is the gas that moves the car so yes always be looking to increase your speed and conditioning is a full back.

 Well the position itself calls for a player who is strong at defending 1v1 and able to fly up and down the sideline.
 Sure your main role is to stay home as well it but the position at the professional level asks much more than that.

-Combining with your outside mid, overlaps, early crosses and strikes on goal are what outside backs playing at the highest level provides for a team on attack.
+Combining with your outside midfielder, overlaps, early crosses and strikes on goal are what outside backs playing at the highest level provides for a team on attack.
 Sure you’re rated in the position on how well you can defend but being part of the build up and attack is something a complete outside fullback provides.

 Do they ever!
 The perception that outside backs are just for defending purposes is as big of a myth as strikers don't need to defend.
 If you've ever played the position I don't have to tell you how many times you receive the ball from your center back, center mid or outside mid.
 You are constantly keeping the rhythm of the game and are involved in much of the build up and regrouping of the teams attack and possession.